AliAbdullahSadiq/LocalBridge/README.md

 LocalBridge fixes all that in a single, lightweight Python script.
 It shows your local IP and even generates a QR code for instant mobile access.
 It works across Windows, macOS, Linux, and Android via Termux, provides an intuitive, mobile-friendly interface, and includes optional password protection for basic security.

 Users are warned that the password feature uses HTTP Basic Auth and does not encrypt data over the network, but it is sufficient for casual use.
 The focus remains on usability and speed.

-This is my Final Project for CS50x 2025!

 ## Features